Ksmith30/immanuel-baptist-church-website/src/markdown-pages/by-laws.md

 We, the undersigned, in order to form a corporation for the purposes herein/after stated under and pursuant to the provisions of Arkansas Law and with unbounded faith in God for leadership, protection, and blessing, with unquestioned acceptance of the Holy Bible as our all-sufficient rule of faith and practice, desiring to continue the place and form of worship that we have maintained since organizing in 1952, and desiring now to be legally constituted a church under the laws of the State of Arkansas, we do hereby certify as follows:

-## Article I
+## ARTICLE I <br/> NAME AND LOCATION
-## Name and Location

 ### 1.01 - Name

 The name of this corporation is Immanuel Baptist Church of Springdale, Arkansas.
-This corporation will be further referred to in these By-Laws as the “Church” and also may be referred to in the By-Laws by and may do business as “Immanuel Baptist,” and such other names as the membership of the Church, as defined in ARTICLE IV [Church Meetings] and ARTICLE XIII [Church Leadership] shall determine from time to time.
+This corporation will be further referred to in these By-Laws as the “Church” and also may be referred to in the By-Laws by and may do business as “Immanuel Baptist,” and such other names as the membership of the Church, as defined in [ARTICLE IV](/about/by-laws/#article-iv-br-church-meetings) [Church Meetings] and [ARTICLE XIII](/about/by-laws/#article-viii-br-general-spending-authorization) [Church Leadership] shall determine from time to time.

 ### 1.02 - Principle Office